vwxyzjn/SC2AI/README.md

 ## UPDATE on 10/26/19

 After two years of getting more into this field of RL research, I realized this reproduction was not even close to the original implementation.
 I would recommend https://github.com/simonmeister/pysc2-rl-agents as a better reproduction.
+I am archiving this repo.

 ------------------------------------------